ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

         keras.backend.set_image_data_format('channels_first')
 ```

-Next we define the core layers of our model exactly the same parameters as defined in the original DQN paper.
-I took help from this very nice tutorial to define my model and also use the action mask technique to vectorize my code (https://becominghuman.ai/lets-build-an-atari-ai-part-1-dqn-df57e8ff3b26)
+Next we define the core layers of our model with exactly the same parameters as defined in the original DQN paper.
+I took help from this very nice tutorial to define my model and to use the action mask technique to vectorize my code (https://becominghuman.ai/lets-build-an-atari-ai-part-1-dqn-df57e8ff3b26)

 ```
         conv_1 = layers.Conv2D(32, (8,8), strides=4, padding ='same'\